OPALX-project/OPALX-project.github.io/For Developers/CodingStyle.md

 -   If there is no common work to be done, return from a function as soon as possible.

-Rationale
+Rationale:
-:   -   unconditional statements are easier to understand and follow
+-   unconditional statements are easier to understand and follow
 -   nesting is reduced
 -   errors by not updating individual exit points when making modifications are prevented

 Example:   (from Linux coding style)